MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-multiple-virtual-network-interfaces-configuration.md

     echo "201 eth1-rt" >> /etc/iproute2/rt_tables
     ```

-1. Make sure a configuration file exists for each network interface in the */etc/sysconfig/network-scripts/* directory.
-You can create new network interface configuration files based on the *ifcfg-eth0* file (modifying the `DEVICE` line and removing the `DHCP_HOSTNAME` and `HWADDR` lines from the new file).
+1. Make sure that a configuration file exists for each network interface in the */etc/sysconfig/network-scripts/* directory.
+You can create new network interface configuration files based on the *ifcfg-eth0* file (by modifying the `DEVICE` line and removing the `DHCP_HOSTNAME` and `HWADDR` lines from the new file).
 To do this, run the following commands:

     ```bash
     cat /etc/sysconfig/network-scripts/ifcfg-eth0 > /etc/sysconfig/network-scripts/ifcfg-eth1